 A self-described mother martyr goes on a solo journey and rediscovers the value of her own joy.

-It was relief not envy that poured through me after reading Elizabeth Gilbert’s September O article, “Self, Centered.”
-Instead of viewing solo spiritual journeys as, “irresponsible, frivolous,” or “selfish,” she argued it was a human “right” and even necessary.
+It was relief not envy that poured through me after reading Elizabeth Gilbert’s 2017 O magazine article, “Self, Centered.”
+Instead of viewing solo spiritual journeys as, “irresponsible, frivolous... selfish,” she argued it was a human right and even necessary.

 On the really hard days, I’d dream about going to Miraval.
 Six years ago, I watched Oprah with best friend Gayle and sixty other women attend the Arizona resort and spa on the Oprah Winfrey Show.
 It was expensive and my kids were way too young for me to leave them.
 But as the days inched closer to my 40th birthday and my fatigue got worse, I allowed the idea in.
 “You need this.
 You haven’t been alone in a while.
 Go find yourself!” my husband said.

-My four hour red eye to Los Angeles was met with heart palpitations and nausea.
+My four-hour red-eye to Los Angeles was met with heart palpitations and nausea.
 Were these anxiety signs or hidden symptoms of heart attack?
-After tossing and turning in a seat that didn’t recline, I still had a three-hour layover, one-hour flight to Tucson and an hour drive to Miraval.
-I was exhausted and on-edge when the driver finally pulled up to the gates of the resort.
+After tossing and turning in a seat that didn’t recline, I still had a three-hour layover, a short flight to Tucson, and an hour drive to Miraval.
+I was exhausted and on edge when the driver finally pulled up to the gates of the resort.

 I returned home after four days refreshed and thirsting for my sons.
 Not much changed externally.
 But there’d been an internal shift.
-2017 has been one of my most challenging years.
+It had been one of my most challenging years.
 I was living in a sea of unknowns.
-Life was a constant hamster wheel of taking care of other people and I was terrified I was going to fly off of it.
-But it’s too easy to abandon yourself when you’re a stay at home mother to young children.
+Life was a constant hamster wheel taking care of other people, and I was terrified I was going to fly off of it.
+But it’s too easy to abandon yourself when you’re a stay-at-home mother to young children.
 It’s way more compelling to calm your child than it is to go take care of yourself.
-It’s expected to be a martyr, but in reality it’s not doing anyone a favor.
+You're expected to be a martyr, but in reality it’s not doing anyone a favor.

 Getting a little too angry with my son was a sign that I was burnt out.
 Being sick and tired were signs I was failing at self-care.
 Deciding to go to Miraval felt like a radical decision, but it was also a practical one.
 Devoting time solely for me was an act of love and responsibility.
 It was a testament to my own self-worth and a commitment, a promise I would never again abandon myself.